rauc/rauc/docs/integration.rst

   # efibootmgr -v

-In your ``system.conf``, you have to list both the EFI partitions (each containing one kernel) as well as the rootfs partitions.
+In your ``system.conf``, you have to list both the redundant VFAT partitions (each containing one EFI stub kernel or UKI) as well as the rootfs partitions.
-Make the first rootfs partition a child of the first EFI partition and the second rootfs partition a child of the second EFI partition to have valid slot groups.
+Make the first rootfs partition a child of the first VFAT partition and the second rootfs partition a child of the second VFAT partition to have valid slot groups.
 Set the EFI slot bootnames to those we have defined with the ``--label`` argument in the ``efibootmgr`` call above: